EvansWinner/evanswinner.github.io/index.md

 and especially one-liners.
 Links are HTTP(S) to HTML pages unless obviously otherwise.
 The quality ranges from bad to not so bad.
 Sue me.
-Also, this is not a historical record, so I edit freely where I want to.
+This is not a historical record, so I edit freely where I want to.
+Also, the dates are sometimes estimated, and in the cases of some very old things, the dates reflect when the thing was created, not the first time (later) that it was posted on the Internet.

 Most (but not all) comes from: my old evanswinner.com homepage, now defunct;
-my less old but still fairly old evanswinner.com page;
+my less old but still fairly old evanswinner.com 2.0 page;
 timbral.net;
 my [account](https://twitter.com/thorne) on "X" (née Twitter);
 my [other](https://twitter.com/evans_h_winner) account on Twitter;